510th & 555th FGS exercise ACE capabilities with Romanian Allies

-U.S. Air Force F-16 Fighting Falcons from the 510th and 555th Fighter Generation Squadrons take off from Aviano Air Base, Italy, to conduct routine Agile Combat Employment operations in Romania Dec.
+A U.S. Air Force F-16 Fighting Falcon from the 555th Fighter Generation Squadron flies towards Romania to execute routine Agile Combat Employment operations after taking off from Aviano Air Base, Italy, Dec.
 3, 2025.
-Training along Europe’s Eastern Flank at Campia Turzii, Romania, demonstrated how NATO enables the United States to project and sustain combat airpower alongside Allies.
-(U.S. Air Force video by Airman 1st Class Antone Williams)
+Training and teamwork across the NATO Alliance keeps the United States European Command ready and postured to deter against threats in a dynamic security environment.
+(U.S. Air Force photo by Senior Airman Zachary Jakel)

 |Date Taken: